Cyber Security Degree

 Fully Online Programs and Online Programs with Limited Campus Visits

-1. online program imgFully Online Programs: A fully online program is a program that offers all of its required coursework, including lectures, presentations, and exams, via online instruction.
-Some programs utilize real-time online instruction, a mode known as synchronous online instruction, while others rely solely on asynchronous instruction and thus do not have scheduled class meeting times.
+1. online program imgFully Online Programs: A fully online program is a program that offers all of its required coursework, including lectures, discussions, individual and group projects, presentations, and exams, via online instruction.
+Some programs utilize real-time online instruction using video conferencing applications, a mode known as synchronous online instruction, while others rely solely on asynchronous instruction and thus do not have scheduled class meeting times.

 Master’s Program Interviews